dxc-iq-toolkit/rabbitmq-container/README.md

 RABBITMQ_NODE_PORT
 > RabbitMQ service port number.
 Defautls to `5672`

+RABBITMQ_ADMIN_USER
+> RabbitMQ administrator user name.
+Defaults to `admin`.

+RABBITMQ_ADMIN_PASSWORD
+> RabbitMQ administrator password.
+Defaults to `ChangeMe!`.

-The following variables are set in defaults/main.yml and can be overriden at execution time:
+Equivalent variables are set in defaults/main.yml and can be overriden at execution time.

-The same variables are also available in defaults for standalone container execution.

 Dependencies
 ------------